Beef Holiday Food Main Dishes Recipes St. Patrick's Day

 • Once done, place the meat on a cutting board.
 Cut across the grain to serve.

-• Add some veggies into the spiced cooking liquid, like cabbage and carrots, and cook them to serve with the corned beef.
+• Add some veggies, such as cabbage and carrots, to the spiced cooking liquid and cook them to serve with the corned beef.

 Nutrition Facts